UniMath/agda-unimath/src/foundation/nonsurjective-maps.lagda.md

         ( is-inhabited-or-empty-map-has-decidable-∃-Level h d f))
 ```

-### If the codomain has decidable sums and `f` is propositionally decidable, then if `f` is not surjective it is nonsurjective
+### If the codomain has decidable existential quantifications and `f` is propositionally decidable, then if `f` is not surjective it is nonsurjective

 For decidability of nonsurjectivity it suffices that `f` is
 [De Morgan](logic.de-morgan-maps.md): that the negation of each fiber is